canonical/vanilla-framework/CONTRIBUTING.md

 ### Running tests locally

 Before proposing a pull request, ensure that the tests pass on your local fork.
 To kick off the tests, run `gulp test`.

+## Licenses

+The content of this project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/), and the underlying code used to format and display that content is licensed under the [LGPLv3](http://opensource.org/licenses/lgpl-3.0.html) by [Canonical Ltd](http://www.canonical.com/).